 North South Rail Line and South West Rail Link Extension

-With the Western Sydney International (Nancy-Bird Walton) Airport and Aerotropolis at its centre, Western Sydney will have new economic and social opportunities, and be an exciting hub for new communities.
+With the Western Sydney International (Nancy-Bird Walton) Airport and surrounding business area (also known as the Aerotropolis) at its centre, the Western Parkland City will have new economic and social opportunities, and be an exciting hub for new communities.
 Now is the time to plan and invest in new passenger rail lines.

-The South West Rail Link Extension will extend the existing passenger rail line from Leppington Station to the Aerotropolis.
+The South West Rail Link Extension corridor will provide for the extension of the existing passenger rail line from Leppington Station to the Aerotropolis.